WHAT IS IN THIS LEAFLET

 - If you go into hospital, please let the medical staff know that you are taking Anastrozole Sandoz.

 Things you must not do

-- Do not stop taking Anastrozole Sandoz without your doctor's permission.
+- Do not stop taking Anastrozole Sandoz unless you have discussed it with your doctor.

-- Do not use Anastrozole Sandoz to treat any other complaint unless your doctor says so.
+- Do not take Anastrozole Sandoz to treat any other complaints unless your doctor tells you to.

 Things to be careful of

 Be careful driving or operating machinery until you know how Anastrozole Sandoz affects you.
 This medicine may occasionally cause some people to feel weak or sleepy.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Anastrozole Sandoz.